 Growing up playing soccer you are going to deal with injuries.
 With the right knowledge you can get back on the field faster.
-In this common soccer injuries series, I go over in detail more about each common soccer injury and how to prevent and treat them.
+In this common soccer injuries series, I go over in detail more about each injury and how to prevent and treat them.
 Feel free to share them with friends, they’ll appreciate you for it.
 If you notice an asterisk (*), then these are injuries I personally experienced playing as either a youth, college (4 years) or pro player (7 years).
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 If you have had an ankle injury last over 5 months and you are doing rehab, but the pain still last then you might need to get it adjusted.

 How to treat ankle sprain

 The best way to treat an ankle sprain is ICE, compression and elevation!

 4 ways to ice: